-It is formed from the secretions of small marine animals called coral polyps
+It is formed from the secretions of small marine animals called coral polyps.

 Coral polyps thrive in shallow, warm, nutrient poor, tropical waters.